 For the librarian, the Qwidget is another entry point into the chat queue they already monitor.
 The only difference apparent to the librarian is the term [Qwidget] displayed at the beginning of the patron name.
 Interactions are the same, except that pages can't be pushed, and patrons have a smaller chat window.

 Test the Qwidget by entering in your question; your call will be answered by service providers staffing the regular post-secondary AskAway queue.
 Your call will appear in the chat monitor with the designation [Qwidget].

 Interested in having Qwidgets on your library website?
 Instructions for creating an AskAway Qwidget

-For those libraries that have implemented the Qwidget, all but one have shown a dramatic increase in patron calls for January to April 2009 over the same period last year.
-In general, those libraries that have placed the Qwidget in their library catalogues as well as in several places on their website have seen the greatest increase in traffic.
+For those libraries that have implemented the Qwidget, all but one have shown a dramatic increase in patron calls for January to April 2009 over the same period the previous year.
+In general, those libraries that have placed the Qwidget in prominent places on their website, such as the front page, catalogue, or database search results, have seen the greatest increase in traffic.

 |Institution Name||Total Patron Calls||Percent Change|

 |British Columbia Institute of Technology||99||218||120%|

 |Northwest Community College||10||37||270%|